 Thanks to first world technology, U.S. farmers can produce food more cheaply than it’s produced in other countries.
 And because food is relatively cheap in the U.S., we tend to value it less.
 We buy more than we need and throw out what we don’t use or want.

-So, farmers often leave up to 30% of irregularly shaped produce to rot in the field because consumers won’t buy it.
+So, farmers leave up to 30% of irregularly shaped produce to rot in the field because consumers won’t buy it.
 Some of it makes it into other processed food like soups and ketchup, but most of it gets wasted.

 Why is food waste a problem?

-In the U.S., food waste a symptom of overconsumption.
+In the U.S., food waste is a symptom of overconsumption.
 Food that is thrown away (even cheap food) represents wasted resources.
 Water, fuel, energy, chemicals, and soil — all of these resources are used in excess when we don’t actually eat the food that is being produced.

 As people of faith, we need to remember that we don’t own the earth.
-We are just the stewards of it and we should steward it well.
+We are only the stewards of it and we should steward it well.
 That means finding ways to create more ecologically sound and sustainable means of food production, especially when farming communities in places like California are struggling with water shortages.

 What steps can you take to reduce food waste?